NeoVier/Haskeduller/README.md

 ### Installing

 To get Haskeduller, simply clone this repository by doing `git clone https://github.com/NeoVier/Haskeduller` or manually cloning through GitHub.
-To have the binary in one of your `$PATH` directories, run `stack build --copy-bins` inside the cloned directory.
+To have the binary in one of your `$PATH` directories, run `stack install` inside the cloned directory.

 ## Usage